isaac-sim/IsaacAutomator/README.md

 #### Windows

-On Windows, you can run Isaac Automator commands by entering the container first and then running the command inside the container like so:
+On Windows, you can run Isaac Automator commands by entering the container first and then running the command inside the container, like so:

 (enter Isaac Automator container)